 Restaurants have a variety of training options.
 The Gluten Intolerance Group of North America (GIG) offers restaurant awareness and foodservice certification resources restaurant awareness and foodservice certification resources.
 Beyond Celiac offers Gluten-Free Resource Education and Awareness Training (GREAT).
-Food Allergy Research & Education (FARE) offers resources for restaurants, and has a partnership with the National Restaurant Association to offer the SafeServ Allergens Online Course, and one with MenuTrinfo to offer the AllerTrain program.
+Food Allergy Research & Education (FARE) offers resources for restaurants.
+It has a partnership with the National Restaurant Association to offer the SafeServ Allergens Online Course, and one with MenuTrinfo to offer the AllerTrain program.

 What about 100% gluten-free restaurants?

 There is much comfort in finding a restaurant that is dedicated to providing a 100% gluten-free environment.
 The ability to order from a menu without asking the barrage of questions typically required is an immense relief for those on a gluten-free diet.
 While it is still important to determine whether they understand the gluten-free diet and the importance of sourcing gluten-free ingredients, 100% gluten-free restaurants can provide a much-welcomed sense of normalcy.
 Please take a look at my world wide 100% gluten-free restaurant guide.
-It is the most complete list of its kind.
-As always, please inquire on your visit about their practices.
+It is the complete list of its kind.
+As always, please inquire about your visit to their practices.

 Using apps and online resources to find gluten-free dining options

 After improving health, dining out is one of the most relevant topics for people on a gluten-free diet.
 The use of technology provides streamlined access to information on restaurants and dining out.
 But, it is important to use the information as a base from which to start.
 Ultimately, the responsibility is yours.
 Ask the questions and assess the risk.
 Traveling and dining out on a restricted diet have their challenges.
-But, it is my hope that with time we will continue along the path toward more awareness, less worry and more delicious food.
+But, it is my hope that we will continue along the path toward more awareness, less worry, and more delicious food.